hyewonism/Olympic_stage/README.md

 ## ■ Solution Structure
-The project includes the following components.

 ### **□ Routes**

-Defined to manage a variety of functionalities, including admin search, event management, user login, and user registration.
-Specific functions are connected to these routes.

 ### **□ Functions**

-Associated function that handles the logic behind it.
-They perform tasks such as data retrieval, processing, and rendering templates.

 ### **□ Templates**

-Used to produce dynamic web pages and display data to users.
-To pass data and render the appropriate content, routes and functions work with templates.

 ## ■ Assumptions and Design Decisions
 ### **□ Assumptions**